Nhill

 An assessment of population growth drivers in Nhill reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for SA2 areas released in 2024, with a base year of 2022, and VIC State Government's Regional/LGA projections from 2023 for areas not covered by the first data set.
-Applying growth rates by age group across all areas up to 2041, the suburb is projected to expand by 76 persons by 2041, reflecting a gain of approximately 0.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+According to these trends, lower quartile growth of Australian non-metropolitan areas is anticipated, with the suburb expected to expand by 74 persons to 2041, reflecting a gain of 0.8% in total over the 17 years.

 Frequently Asked Questions - Population